yue/wey/README.md

 * Cached Users and messages information in teams.

-Normally for multiple teams with heavy traffics, Wey should not have any significant CPU usage, and RAM ussage is usually under 100MB.
+Normally for multiple teams with heavy traffics, Wey should not have any significant CPU usage, and RAM usage is usually under 100MB.
 However if you have a team with more than 10k users in it, the memory usage may increase a lot.

 ## Design principles